lsarecz/learning-library/oci-library/qloudable/Deploying_OCI_Streaming_service/Deploying_OCI_Streaming_service.md

 ## Overview

 In this lab we will create a compute instance, which will be used for other labs, as well during this 3 days training.
-Once the instance is deployed, download a script to configure streaming service, publish and consume messages.
-The Oracle Cloud Infrastructure Streaming service provides a fully managed, scalable, and durable storage solution for ingesting continuous, high-volume streams of data that you can consume and process in real time.
-Streaming can be used for messaging, ingesting high-volume data such as application logs, operational telemetry, web Click-stream data, or other use cases in which data is produced and processed continually and sequentially in a publish-subscribe messaging model.
+As our request for service limit increase didn't go through yet, we will use qloudable for the Streaming lab, but still you need to create this training instance for other labs, so please continue with this guide first.

 **Some Key points:**